 Besides these, additional possibly severe events that happen after the hernia mesh repair surgery include mesh contraction (or shrinkage) and mesh migration.

-A great number of these complications that result from surgical mesh hernia repair have been shared with the FDA.
+A great number of complications that result from surgical mesh hernia repair have been shared with the FDA.
 Many of them were connected with mesh products that were subsequently recalled and are no longer offered for sale.
-Recalled mesh device symptoms most commonly reported to the FDA include the following negative side effects:
+Recalled mesh device symptoms most commonly reported to the FDA include the following:

-In the analysis of negative reports made to the FDA, they found that such recalled hernia mesh products proved to be the primary contributor to bowel obstruction and perforation complications.
+In the analysis of negative reports, the FDA found that such recalled hernia mesh products proved to be the primary contributor to bowel obstruction and perforation complications.

-But by the year 2000, a range of reports trickled in, with rumors emerging of severe complications with the devices and procedures.
-Despite this fact, the employment of such surgical mesh has only become more widespread and popular in thehernia revision surgery.
-Today sees approximately 90 percent of hernia repair surgeries completed with the use of a surgical mesh medical device implanted in the patient.
-The FDA continues to add to its own hernia mesh recall list and to issuedefective hernia mesh recallsfrom time to time.
+But by the year 2000, a range of reports trickled in, with rumors emerging of severe complications from the devices and procedures.
+Despite this fact, the use of such surgical mesh has only become more widespread and popular in hernia revision surgery.